-VPN passthrough is a capacity possessed by your router’s software to accommodate traffic coming from outdated virtual private network protocols like PPTP or L2TP.
+- VPN Passthrough: It refers to your router’s software capability to handle traffic from outdated VPN protocols like PPTP or L2TP.

-A VPN router is a router with a VPN client (software) already set up.
-Any device using that router to access the internet will have its traffic diverted via a VPN server.
+- VPN Router: A VPN router is a device with pre-installed VPN client software.
+Any device accessing the internet via this router will have its traffic routed through a VPN server.

 Frequently Asked Questions

 If your VPN connection uses older protocols like PPTP and L2TP, enabling VPN passthrough is advisable.
 These protocols aren’t compatible with NAT, which routers utilize for mapping and redirecting packets on network devices.
 However, if your VPN uses current protocols, there’s no need to use VPN passthrough, as these work seamlessly with NAT.

 The protocols available with VPN passthrough aren’t inherently secure and might compromise your security for speed.
 If you’re serious about online security, consider deactivating VPN passthrough and using VPN connections with modern security protocols, such as OpenVPN.

 On most modern routers, you can access the router settings menu by typing the router’s address into your browser.
 Here, you can enable a VPN passthrough.